 Other features include noise reduction, great traction even when wet, body comfort when standing, walking or leaning on the swim platform.
 To clean small dirt particles first try soap, hot water and a stiff brush.
 For surface dirt and footprints use glass cleaner and a clean rag.

-If a more thorough cleaning is needed you may use bleach, 409, Simple Green or Soft Scrub.
+If a more thorough cleaning is needed the manufacturer recommends you use bleach, 409, Simple Green, or Soft Scrub.
 Be sure to rinse thoroughly.
 Stay away from using any acid base cleaners.